What is the RSI indicator and how can it be used to build consistently profitable trading strategies?

 The way that RSI is explained in most books and on most websites is a little confusing.

-So we created a graphic that clears up the confusion and shows you exactly how the RSI calculation formula works.
+So I created a graphic that clears up the confusion and shows you exactly how the RSI calculation formula works.

 First, let's start with the variables.